 Now that both established vendors and upstarts offer Business Intelligence solutions as on-demand services, more customers are saying yes to SaaS – gaining faster deployment, and speedier access to reporting data.
 Ask Dennis Hernreich, COO and CFO of Casual Male Retail Group, what his life was like before he switched to an on-demand business intelligence reporting application, and he remembers the frustration all too easily.

 Jaspersoft has delivered a new release of its open-source Business Intelligence software, offering an improved user interface framework and new customization and integration capabilities geared toward developers who build the toolset into their applications.
 Sixty percent of the company's business comes from ISVs and developers who embed Jaspersoft within their applications, said CEO Brian Gentile, in an interview.

 A lot of business intelligence vendors are selling their cloud offerings, which seems like 'heaven on earth' to us.
 It's cheaper, faster, more scalable and more reliable they say.
 But can true Business Intelligence be in the cloud?
 Can we draw parallels between water from the tap and Business Intelligence in the cloud?
-See also: would you let your brain be managed by your neighbour?
 In our view it's running your business better using key information about your processes, your clients and the market.
 To be able to do that you should gather all kinds of data from a variety of source systems inside and outside your company network, integrate the data and transform it into information to produce insights in such a way that we can speak of 'intelligence'.
 Each company has it's own intelligence which can bring a real competitive advantage, allowing companies to swim in the profit pool.